-Insurance & Intermediaries Receivables: For the purpose of Counterparty Default risk calculation, the commission payable directly related to the insurance receivables is netted off the insurance receivables.
+Insurance & Intermediaries Receivables and Receivables (trade, not insurance): For the purpose of Counterparty Default risk calculation, the commission payable directly related to the insurance and reinsurance receivables is netted off the insurance and reinsurance receivables.
 This adjustment is carried out in the Solvency II Balance Sheet.
 The concept is that no commission is payable if the insurance receivables are not settled.
+This treatment is also applied to the other receivables in the Solvency II Balance Sheet.